|The One True Church and The Church Or The Bible by Fr. Arnold Damen S.J. can be

 There are now throughout the world three hundred and fifty different denominations or churches [in Fr.
 Damen's time - over 30,000 now], and all of them say the Bible is their guide and teacher.
 And we'll suppose they are all sincere.
 Are all of them true churches?
 This is an impossibility.
 Truth is one as God is one, and there can be no contradiction.
 Every man in his senses sees that every one of them cannot be true, for they differ and contradict one another, and cannot, therefore, be all true.
 The Protestants say the man that reads the Bible right and prayerfully has Truth, and they all say that they read it right.

 Let us suppose that here is an Episcopalian minister.
-He is (just for the sake of argument) a sincere, an honest, a well-meaning and prayerful man.
+He is a sincere, honest, well-meaning, and prayerful man.
 He reads his Bible in a prayerful spirit, and from the Word of the Bible, he says it is clear that there must be bishops.
 For without bishops there can be no priests, without priests no Sacraments, and without Sacraments no Church.
 The Presbyterian is a sincere and well meaning man.
 He reads the Bible also, and deduces that there should be no bishops, but only presbyters.
 "Here is the Bible," says the Episcopalian; and "here is the Bible to give you a lie," says the Presbyterian.
 Yet both of them are prayerful and well-meaning men.

-Then the Baptist comes in.
-He is (again for the sake of argument) a well-meaning, honest man, and prayerful also.
+Then the Baptist comes in; He is a well-meaning, honest man, and prayerful also.
 "Well," says the Baptist, "have you ever been baptized?"
 "I was," says the Episcopalian, "when I was a baby."

 "And so was I," says the Presbyterian, "when I was a baby."
-"But," says the Baptist, "you are going to Hell as sure as you live."
+"But," says the Baptist, "it was done by sprinkling, and that is no baptism at all.
+Unless you go down into the river, like Christ, it is no baptism."
+And he gives the Bible for it.
+"Unless you are baptized over again," says the Baptist, "you are going to Hell as sure as you live."

 Next comes the Methodist, and he says, "My friends, have you got any religion at all?"
 "Of course we have," they say.
 "Did you ever feel religion," says the Methodist, "the Spirit of God moving within you?"
 "Nonsense," says the Presbyterian, "we are guided by our reason and judgment."
 "Well," says the Methodist, "if you have never felt religion, you never had it, and will go to Hell for eternity."